Salman Rushdie knighthood controversy: Indian reaction

 There were protests in different parts of India over the knighthood, including one in Kanpur led by the AJ Fareedi Association denouncing Britain and chanting slogans against Rushdie.
-The Islamic Centre of India began a petition campaign with the end result to be handing over a banner to the British High Commissioner in New Delhi covered with thousands of signatures.
+The Islamic Centre of India began a petition campaign with the result to be handing over a banner to the British High Commissioner in New Delhi covered with thousands of signatures.
 The centre's general secretary, Maulana Khalid Rasheed Farangimahli, announced in his Friday sermon that by honouring Rushdie the UK "has acted against the whole Muslim community around the world."
 He demanded the Indian government alert Britain of their outrage.
 The leaders of the Sunni Board of India also condemned the move in a Friday meeting, likewise they demanded the Indian government express their anger to the British.

 The Ulema Council of India said "the decision to honor Indian-born Rushdie reflects the anti-Islamic attitude of the British government."
 Its spokesmen, Maulana Abul Hasan, stated "Salman Rushdie is a detested figure among Muslims.
 The British government has hurt Muslim feelings by honoring a person who is facing a fatwa for blasphemous writings."
 On Sunday 24 June 2007 the Ulema Council joined with the Islamic Center of India, and the All India Sunni Board in sending a joint statement to the British High Commission in New Delhi condemning the knighthood.